Virtual Accounting

 • Import of goods

-• Goods that were already covered under other subsections such as 206C(1) (alcohol, tendu leaves, scrap, etc.) and 206C(1F) (motor vehicles above ₹10 lakh)
+• Goods already covered under other subsections such as 206C(1) (alcohol, tendu leaves, scrap, timber, certain minerals) and 206C(1F) (motor vehicles above ₹10 lakh)

 TCS Rate on Sale of Goods

-Another very important clarification was that GST should not be considered while determining whether the limit of ₹50 lakh has been crossed.
-The limit was for goods only, not for the tax component.
-However, when TCS was to be levied, the amount on which it was being collected was the total amount that had been received, which may have included GST—this was because the law required TCS to be collected at the time of “receipt” and not on the taxable value alone.
+However, when TCS was to be levied, the amount on which it was collected was the total receipt, which may have included GST.
+This is because the law required TCS to be collected at the time of "receipt" and not on the taxable value alone.

 Practically, it implied: